JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “That’s not beyond guessing, sir, at any rate,” I said.
-“Colonel Herncastle knew my lady well enough to know that she would have refused to accept any legacy that came to her from HIM.”
+“Colonel Herncastle knew my lady well enough to know that she would have refused to accept any legacy that came to her from _Him_.”

 “How did he know that Rachel might not refuse to accept it, too?”